Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 The Central Government has put in place draft rules for GST records and accounts.
 It contains an additional list pertaining to GST accounting online and maintenance of records.
 Under this, the books of accounts must be available at the storage facility while the goods are stored there.
 Details of shipment, delivery, receipts, and disposal of goods should also be available.
 The transporter of goods too should keep a record of the goods delivered or stored for delivery.
 Under the new GST rules, all records should be maintained at the places where the business transactions are done.
 If electronically maintained, the records should be ready to be displayed as and when required.
 If the taxpayer’s profits exceed the prescribed limit, he needs to get an audit done.

-Records to be Maintained by Business Owners Registered Under GST
+Records To be Maintained by Business Owners Registered Under GST

 • Detail of all the goods manufactured by the taxpayer/ businessman